MaciejSzreder/shortf/f.md

 `f'nil'`     |`f'''nil'`
 `f'if'`      |`f'condition, onTrue, onFalse''(condition and {onTrue} or {onFalse})[1]'`

-### expresion template with `f`
+### expression template with `f`
 If arguments for `f` are strings, linters do not show any error and parser show syntax error on the run time.
-Use `f.it` or `f.args` towrite expression and allow linters and paresrs to analyse the syntax.
+Use `f.it` or `f.args` to write expression and allow linters and parsers to analyze the syntax.
 To extract function from expression pass it to `f`.

-#### expresion template with `f.it`
+#### expression template with `f.it`
 `f.it` is itself expression template, as a function it passes through all parameters.
 ```lua
 local pass = f(it)
 print(pass(1,2,3))	--> prints 1 2 3
 ```
-Using operators with `f.it` creates next expresion template, but it losts all parameters but first.
+Using operators with `f.it` creates next expression template, but it loses all parameters but first.
 ```lua
 local polynomial = f(2*it^3+it*it+1)
 print(polynomial(3))	--> prints 64
 ```

-#### expresion template with `f.args`
+#### expression template with `f.args`
-If you need more parameters than just one for expression template use `f.args` with number of parameters, and assing the results to variables.
-Each wariable captures single parameter.
+If you need more parameters than just one for expression template use `f.args` with number of parameters, and assign the results to variables.
+Each variable captures single parameter.
 ```lua
 local a,b = args(2)
 local first = f(a)